apitanga/quest/README.md

 Verify the deployment by accessing the Cloud Run-provided application URL and testing the functionality through specified service endpoints.

 ### Project Endpoint
-Access the deployed application here: [https://my-service-65rjmtutpq-uc.a.run.app](https://my-service-65rjmtutpq-uc.a.run.app)
+Access the deployed application here: (sent via email)

 ## Challenges and Improvements